samolds/port/README.md

 # Port
-Source code for the samport - like a spaceport to the WWW for Sam's portfolio.
+Source code for my personal web server

+Too many analogies with port - like a spaceport or portal to the web for Sam's portfolio.

 ### Setup
 ```sh